Ollie Watkins: International career

 On 18 March 2021, Watkins was named in Gareth Southgate's England squad for 2022 FIFA World Cup qualification matches against San Marino, Albania and Poland.
-On 25 March 2021, Watkins made his England debut as a second-half substitute in a 5–0 victory over San Marino at Wembley.
+On 25 March 2021, 25-year-old Watkins made his England debut as a second-half substitute in a 5–0 victory over San Marino at Wembley.
 He subsequently scored his first England goal with his first shot on target in an England shirt.

 Watkins was named in the provisional England squad for UEFA Euro 2020 in May 2021.
 However, he was not selected in the final 26-man squad for the tournament.

 Watkins made his first start for England on 29 March 2022 at Wembley in a friendly against the Ivory Coast, scoring the opening goal in the 30th minute of the 3–0 win.

+Watkins was not included in England's squad for any of their 2022–23 UEFA Nations League matches or the 2022 FIFA World Cup.
+He was recalled to the squad in October 2023 for the first time in 18 months and, on 13 October, started in a friendly with Australia, scoring the only goal of the match.

+He was named in England's 26-man squad for UEFA Euro 2024.
+In England's semi-final against the Netherlands, Watkins along with Cole Palmer came off the bench in the 81st minute, with the latter assisting him to score the winning goal in the 90th minute, sending England to the final.

 Style of play

+Throughout 2023 and 2024, Watkins was frequently described by media sources as one of the best centre-forwards in Europe and the world.

-Watkins has described himself as "a number 10" and named Thierry Henry as his sporting idol, stating in 2017 that "I try to base my game on his, by driving at defenders and looking to make something happen when I get the ball".
+Watkins has described himself as "a number 10", and in 2017 named Thierry Henry as his idol, saying "I try to base my game on his, by driving at defenders and looking to make something happen when I get the ball".
 He is also adept as a winger.
-He was adapted into a more traditional centre forward during the 2019–20 season at Brentford.
+He was adapted into a more traditional centre-forward at Brentford during the 2019–20 season.
+Under Unai Emery at Aston Villa, Watkins began to play as a number 9, not only scoring but setting up goals for teammates.
+He has been described as a complete forward and received praise for his attacking runs, speed, work ethic, finishing and versatility.